Pre-Departure Course and Post-Return Course

 Students are responsible for arranging flights to and from England.

 Undergraduate students in good academic standing may apply.
+Students on academic probation are not eligible to participate.
+A person’s eligibility for this program may also be affected by being placed on social probation.
 Majors from all disciplines are welcome.
 Selection will be conducted by a student and faculty committee.